Glow-worm

 Possible Causes

-Seized or incorrectly set pump, Sludge in radiators and pipework, Motorised valve stuck closed, Airlocks in system
+Seized or incorrectly set pump, sludge in radiators and pipework, motorized valve stuck closed, airlocks in system.

 How to Fix / Troubleshooting

 - Check boiler flow/return pipes: Feel the flow and return pipes at the boiler.
-If flow is hot but return is cold, circulation is restricted.
+If the flow is hot but the return is cold, circulation is restricted.

 - Bleed radiators: Starting upstairs, bleed each radiator until water flows steadily.
-Re-pressurise the system as needed.
+Repressurize the system as needed.

 - Check TRVs and valves: Ensure all thermostatic radiator valves (TRVs) and lockshield valves are open where heat is required.

-- Check motorised valve: For systems with external 2-port or 3-port valves, feel if the valve body gets warm and listen for movement when heating is called.
+- Check motorized valve: For systems with external 2-port or 3-port valves, feel if the valve body gets warm and listen for movement when heating is called.

 - Engineer tasks: